hemberg-lab/scRNA.seq.datasets/README.md

 The website is generated using [MkDocs](http://www.mkdocs.org/) generator.
 Links to S3 storage and data annotations are added manually.
 If you are creating a pull request and adding new data please add its annotations to one of the files in the `website` folder.

+## S3 storage

+To list files on the S3 storage please use this [link](https://scrnaseq-public-datasets.s3.amazonaws.com/index.html).

 ## Instance setup

 ### AWS